-8 Naming/Re-naming an Existing Street
+Naming/Re-naming an Existing Street

-- 8.1 An application for an existing street to be named/re-named must originate from a resident(s) of the street concerned. - 8.2 The district council will normally consult the Council Tax paying residents in the street and the Town/Parish Council with details of the application. - 8.3 The consultation process will run 28 days from receipt of notification of the application to Council Tax paying residents in the street. - 8.4 The council will require two thirds of all Council Tax paying residents to be in agreement with the application for the street naming/renaming to be determined successful. - 8.5 If agreement cannot be reached by two thirds of Council Tax paying residents, the street will not be named/renamed and the application will be determined unsuccessful. - 8.6 The cost associated with providing and erecting street nameplates when a street is renamed should normally be met by the originator(s) of the request.
+- 8.1 An application for an existing street to be named/re-named must originate from a resident(s) of the street concerned.
+The district council will normally consult the Council Tax paying residents in the street and the Town/Parish Council with details of the application.
+The consultation process will run 28 days from receipt of notification of the application to Council Tax paying residents in the street.
+Two thirds of all Council Tax paying residents are required to be in agreement with the application for the street naming/renaming to be determined successful. - 8.2 The cost associated with providing and erecting nameplates when a street is renamed should normally be met by the originator(s) of the request.